 We’ve recently launched our Raw Conversations on Instagram Live.
 The purpose is to have real and raw short interview style chats with people who we admire and who inspire us.
-To kick it off we sat down with our friend and artist, Amy de Vries, from a.my_makes to chat about art, creativity and inspiration.
+To kick it off we sat down with South African artist (and friend), Amy de Vries, from a.my_makes to chat about art, creativity and inspiration.

 Em and Olly: Hi Amy, it so exciting to be chatting with you about art and all things creative.
 You’ve designed our Desert Spots print and we thought it would be awesome to have you as our first guest.

 Amy: Hi ladies, I'm by no means a professional pattern designer, but it was awesome to have the opportunity to create something for you.
 I wasn't sure how it was going to turn out but it was great to have the creative freedom.
 I believe in what you're doing and I believe in your brand.
 You are proactive about helping the environment and taking something that is devastating and looking at it in a positive light of what can be done about it.
 Helping the environment and our oceans and the connection between swimwear and our conscious decisions of us choosing what to wear.
 My area of expertise is more traditional illustration painting but I was willing to try something new.

 Em and Olly: We’re so glad you did.
 Desert Spots is very popular.
 Could you give us the insight into what the creative process was like?